AutoScheduleJS/org/ROLES.md

 Learn new things that aren't correlated to other roles Discover new fields to study

+## Life Explorator
+Search to live new human experiences, to meet new people, try new things...
+Try to decrease fear of the unknow, fear of rejection, and other fears

 # Role attribution
 Role that have a lot of materials:
 - email digest
 - specific interests on broad general website (medium, YouTube, Reddit) or app (Keep)
 - that needs a clean environment to be focused

+Link
+ - Sales account with Finance
+ - DevOps with Software
+ - Manager with Wise, Social & Life Explorator